Typical Delaware Personal Income Tax refunds may take up to 10-12 weeks to process More Info

 Q. How do I obtain a Delaware business license from the Division of Revenue?

-Complete your registration online using the One Stop Business Licensing and Registration Service.
+A. Complete your registration online using the One Stop Business Licensing and Registration Service.
 This service will allow you to register simultaneously with other state and federal entities.

 Q. How long does it take to receive a Delaware business license?